andrejusk/andrejusk.github.io/content/_index.md

 hi!
 This website is currently **under construction** - check back soon!

-In the mean time, check out the [about me](./about) section, my contact details above or the articles below!
+In the mean time, check out the [about me](./about) section, my contact details or the articles below!